urbanminded/.github/profile/README.md

 # Urbanminded Organisation

-This is a README for the urbanminded organisation
+This is a (public) README for the urbanminded organisation